vatnz-dev/sops/docs/enroute/STH.md

 STH shall issue STARs to aircraft bound for NZQN without coordination, provided that the STAR links with either the `RNP Y (AR)` or `RNP Z (AR)` approaches.
 If a non-standard approach is requested, such as the `RNP F` or `VOR DME`, coordination shall occur.
 This requires agreement from both the TMA and ADC Controller.

 STH may descend aircraft to `FL175` without coordination from QN TMA.
+Although STH shall assign aircraft `FL180` and apon reaching that level shall be handed to QTMA.

 Due to the unique geography of NZQN, a standard sequence of at least 15nm shall be maintained between any aircraft commencing on a STAR.